cb-technologists/blog/content/posts/cloudbees-core-on-kubernetes-best-practices/core-psp.md

 ## What are Pod Security Policies?
 Although [Kubernetes Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) are still a **beta** feature of Kubernetes they are an important security feature that should not be overlooked.
 Pod Security Policies (PSPs) are built-in Kubernetes resources that allow you to enforce security related properties of every container in your cluster.
 If a container in a pod does not meet the criteria for an applicable PSP then it will not be scheduled to run.

-## OOTB and Documented Security Best Practices for CloudBees Core v2 on Kubernetes
+## Best Practices for CloudBees Core v2 on Kubernetes
 There are [numerous articles](https://rancher.com/blog/2019/2019-01-17-101-more-kubernetes-security-best-practices/) [on security best practices](https://www.twistlock.com/2019/06/06/5-kubernetes-security-best-practices/) for Kubernetes (to include [this one published on the CNCF blog site](https://www.cncf.io/blog/2019/01/14/9-kubernetes-security-best-practices-everyone-must-follow/)).
 Many of these articles include similar best practices and most, if not all, apply to running Core v2 on Kubernetes.
 Some of these best practices are inherent in CloudBees' documented install of Core v2 on Kubernetes, while others are documented best practices and are recommended next steps after your initial Core v2 installation.

 Before we take a look at the best practices that aren't necessarily covered by the CloudBees reference architectures and best practice documentation, I will provide a quick overview of what is already available with an OOTB Core v2 install and highlight some CloudBees documentation that speaks to other best practices for running Core v2 on Kubernetes more securely.